 The kitchen is the heart of a home, some would say.
 Memories are made there, laughs are shared, and there are probably more than a few stressful burnt dinners to be sure.
 For most people, their days will begin and end in the kitchen.
-So when it comes to tiny house living, cutting corners on the kitchen can lead to a miserable living experience down the road.
+So when it comes to tiny house living, cutting corners on the food prep space can lead to a miserable living experience down the road.

 The first issue you may want to tackle is the issue of tiny house kitchen storage.
 What are the best methods for utilizing space in your tiny house kitchen?
-How big should the kitchen be when planning your tiny house?
+How big should the kitchen floor space be when planning your tiny house?

 Let’s talk about it.